-FSANZ received an Application on 6 November 2003, from Salkat Australia on behalf of Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Code to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+FSANZ received an Application on 6 November 2003, from Salkat Australia on behalf of Biocatalysts Ltd, to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
 The enzyme is derived from a new microbial source, Mucor javanicus, which is a filamentous fungus.
 The enzyme is not sourced from a genetically modified organism.
-An alternative, more recent name for the microorganism is M. circinelloides f. circinelloides.
+An alternative name for the micro-organism is Mucor circinelloides f. circinelloides.

 Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand.
-There is currently no approval for the use of lipase sourced from M. javanicus, in the Code.
-The objective of this assessment is to determine whether it is appropriate to amend the Code to permit the use of lipase sourced from M. javanicus.
+There is currently no approval for the use of lipase sourced from Mucor javanicus, in the Code.
+The objective of this assessment is to determine whether it is appropriate to vary Standard 1.3.3 of the Code to permit the use of lipase sourced from Mucor javanicus.